Q. Can I mail, email or fax my health forms?

 Q. Do you provide medical excuse notes?

 Attendance is the responsibility of the student, and instructors have the discretion to approve or disapprove any absence.
-If you are seen at the SHS, at the providers discretion, they may offer a statement in support of consideration of an excused absence.
+Students are responsible for promptly notifying their instructors about absences caused by an illness or injury, preferably prior to the class time rather than after the class time.
+If you are seen at the SHS, at the provider's discretion, they may offer a statement in support of consideration of an excused absence.
 Only the instructor may excuse an absence.
 There is NO circumstance in which SHS can provide a note if you were NOT seen by our providers.